Getting Started

 Architecture

-Development of interoperable Oasis network components are made by consensus.
-Similar to the Ethereum's ERC/EIP mechanism, Oasis follows Architectural Decision Records (ADRs) which are first proposed, voted on and can then be implemented, if accepted.
+Additions or changes to the interoperable Oasis network components are always made with consensus.
+Similar to the Ethereum's ERC/EIP mechanism Oasis follows formal Architectural Decision Records (ADRs) which are first proposed, voted on and finally implemented, if accepted.